 Welcome to the governor section of Breadsall Hill Top Primary.
-I do hope that you enjoy browsing through our governor section and learning more about our role as Governors.
+We hope that you enjoy browsing through our governor section and learning more about our role as Governors.

-We believe strongly that ‘together we will exceed expectations’ and ‘together we will govern’.
+We believe strongly in 'achieving together’ and ‘together we will govern’.

 We are very passionate and ambitious for our children, our staff and our wider community.
 We joined Transform Trust in the summer of 2017 and together we are on a journey of improvement to make our school the best it can be.

 We are striving for quality first teaching to ensure that our children have access to learning that is stimulating, engaging, exciting and fun.
 We want our children to believe in themselves and achieve their dreams.
 We want staff to feel invested in and supported and we will challenge them to ensure that our children are successful.
 Finally, we want our parents/carers to be confident and secure that their child is getting the best possible education and learning experience.

 Local Governance Team

 School Governance – our role